London Bridge (Fergie song): Music and lyrics

-"London Bridge" is a hip hop and dance song lasting for four minutes and one second, and incorporates the use of horns.
+"London Bridge" incorporates the use of horns.
 According to the sheet music published by Windswept Holdings, LLC at Musicnotes.com, it was composed in the key of F minor.
 The song is set in common time to a moderate hip hop groove of 90 beats per minute.
 Fergie's vocal range spans from the low note of E4 to the high note of F5.
-Fergie described the song as being "kind of like a punch in the face to let people know I'm coming out...
-I've been getting way too into myself nowadays and I just wanna have fun with as many men as I can possible."
-She also said the song was "poking fun at certain things.
+Fergie described the song as being "kind of like a punch in the face to let people know I'm coming out" She also said the song was "poking fun at certain things.
 I'm really not going to spray the paparazzi with mace—I don't know if you know that about me."

 IGN writer Spence D. labeled "London Bridge" a "club stomper", while Rebecca Wright of Blogcritics described the song as a catchy and danceable tune with lyrics which are hard to decipher.
 John Murphy of musicOMH claimed that the song also incorporates the use of horns similar to those used by Beyoncé in her song "Work It Out" (2002).
 Mike Joseph of PopMatters compared the song to Gwen Stefani's "Hollaback Girl", Nelly Furtado's "Promiscuous", and the Black Eyed Peas' "My Humps".
 Joseph also said that the song is a mixture of Stefani's "schoolgirl sass" and "a bit of ambiguous sleaze".